-The Santa Clara Valley Water District, now known as Valley Water, will conduct its public process for setting FY 2020/2021 groundwater and surface water charges (rates) in the Spring of 2020.
+The Santa Clara Valley Water District, now known as Valley Water, conducted its public process for setting FY 2020/2021 groundwater and surface water charges (rates) in the Spring of 2020.

 As Santa Clara County’s primary water wholesaler, Valley Water strives to make sure there is enough clean, safe water to sustain the region’s economic vitality and quality of life.
 Water charges pay for the infrastructure and services required to deliver clean, safe drinking water to Silicon Valley residents and businesses.

 The rate-setting process includes a series of opportunities for the public to provide input at an open house and public hearings in April.
-The details of these meetings are listed in the Important Dates section on the outside of the notice.
-However, due to the COVID19 crisis, Valley Water, in an abundance of caution, has rescheduled Public Hearings for March and April to occur on April 28, 2020.
+However, due to the COVID19 crisis, Valley Water, in an abundance of caution, had rescheduled Public Hearings for March and April to occur on April 28, 2020.
 The rate-setting process also includes a formal protest procedure where surface water users can object to the proposed increase in rates.
 The procedure is explained in detail using the link provided below.

 As you are aware, what you pay Valley Water to divert surface water for your use is comprised of a basic user charge, which is equivalent to the groundwater production charge, and a surface water master charge.
 The basic user charge helps pay for the cost to manage and augment surface water supplies and is set equal to the groundwater production charge because surface water is considered in-lieu groundwater usage.
 The surface water master charge pays for costs that are specific to surface water users only, including the work to operate surface water turnouts, and maintain information on surface water accounts.